Poor Protein Digestion: Causes, Symptoms & Support

 - Increased acidity in the gut.

 - Slowed gut motility, increasing risk for constipation, SIBO, candida, or other bacterial overgrowth.

-- Poor hormone function (we need adequate dietary protein absorption to build the carrier proteins for hormones to be moved throughout the body).
+- Poor hormone function.
+We need adequate dietary protein absorption to build the carrier proteins for hormone movement throughout the body.

 Reasons for Poor Protein Digestion